Scott Peterson: Innocent? ‘Snapped’ Notorious 20th Anniversary Investigates Laci Peterson’s Death

 Autopsy Of Laci Peterson Confirmed It Was A Homicide

-Her mother, Sharon Rocha, was deeply worried but held on to the hope that Laci Peterson, who was eight-months-pregnant, would be found alive.
+Her mother, Sharon Rocha, was deeply worried, but held on to the hope that Laci Peterson, who was eight-months-pregnant, would be found alive.
 Sadly, she was missing for several months before he body washed ashore.
 Her fetus was also found in the same area.

 An autopsy report found that Scott Peterson’s wife, Laci, was murdered.
 Police later zoomed in on Scott, making him the prime suspect.
 Here is one more gruesome detail listed in the autopsy report, as listed in Fox News’ Timeline.